 No handout, but a list of books.
-Chaboche and Lemaître, Mechanics of Materials, Dunod Roesler, Harders, Baeker, Mechanical Behaviour of Engineering Materials, Springer, 2007 Besson, Cailletaud, Chaboche, Forest, Non linear Mechanics of Materials,
+Chaboche and Lemaître, Mechanics of Materials, Dunod Roesler, Harders, Baeker, Mechanical Behaviour of Engineering Materials, Springer, 2007 Besson, Cailletaud, Chaboche, Forest, Non linear Mechanics of Materials, Hermès, 2001

-Hermès, 2001

-• Teaching staff (instructor(s) names): Véronique Aubin, Camille Gandiolle, Jan Neggers

-- Maximum enrollment (default 35 students): 70 - Software, number of licenses required: Matlab
+- Teaching staff (instructor(s) names): Véronique Aubin, Camille Gandiolle, Jan Neggers - Maximum enrollment (default 35 students): 70

-- analyse a material structure, list the loadings applied to it, explain the criteria to which it must respond (performance, economic, etc.). - interpret the experimental mechanical behaviour of a given material from the physical mechanisms involved, discriminate between several possible interpretations. - select, use and enrich a constitutive law suitable for the observed experimental behavior - identify the parameters of this model from the experimental information.
-Have a critical analysis of the simulation results obtained. - Persuade at the level of core values; to be clear about objectives and expected results.
+- analyse a material structure, list the loadings applied to it, explain the criteria to which it must respond (performance, economic, etc.). - interpret the experimental mechanical behaviour of a given material from the physical mechanisms involved, discriminate between several possible interpretations. - select, use and enrich a constitutive law suitable for the observed experimental behavior - Persuade at the level of core values; to be clear about objectives and expected results.
 To apply rigour when it comes to assumptions and structured undertakings, and in doing so structure and problematise the ideas themselves.
 To make the added value known.